LangMap: A Human-Verified Benchmark for Hierarchical Open-Vocabulary Goal Navigation: Related Work

-To enable instance-level goals, GOAT~\cite{goatbench} and PSL~\cite{PSL} use VLMs to generate instructions from object views.
-However, VLMs struggle to capture distinctive visual–semantic cues~\cite{li2023evaluating} and exhibit limited 3D spatial reasoning~\cite{cai2025spatialbot,chen2024spatialvlm,guo2024regiongpt}, resulting in ambiguous or inaccurate descriptions.
-To address these limitations, we introduce a large-scale benchmark built on real-world 3D scans with comprehensive human-verified semantic annotations.
-Our benchmark includes both single- and multi-goal navigation tasks across four semantic levels (scene, room, region, and instance) and covers 414 object categories for rigorous and systematic evaluation.
+To support instance-level goals, GOAT-Bench~\cite{goatbench} and PSL~\cite{PSL} use VLMs to generate descriptions from object views.
+However, VLMs often fail to capture distinctive cues~\cite{li2023evaluating} and show limited 3D spatial reasoning~\cite{cai2025spatialbot,chen2024spatialvlm,guo2024regiongpt}, leading to ambiguous or inaccurate instructions.
+This exposes two gaps in current benchmarks: noisy instance-level annotations that hinder reliable evaluation and limited coverage of language-specified goals across semantic levels.
+Our benchmark addresses both by providing human-verified contrastive annotations and supporting single-goal and mixed-level multi-goal tasks spanning scene, room, region, and instance levels.